ThornDuke/create-new-html-app/README.md

 # create-new-html-app

-Sets up a simple HTML web app by running one command.
+Sets up a simple HTML web app template by running one command.

-## Behavior
+## Features

 It asks for a project name (`project-name`) and creates the following structure: